kevinolega/businessideasph/_posts/2012-07-26-10-fourhour-workweek.md

 title: 10 Business Ideas from the Four Hour Work Week.
 date: 2012-07-26 23:00
 author: biph
+permalink: /fourhourworkweek
 comments: true
 categories: [Uncategorized]
 ---

-[The Four Hour Work Week](http://fourhourworkweek.com) is a business and productivity book written by Tim Ferriss, one of my favorite authors.
+The Four Hour Work Week is a business and productivity book written by Tim Ferriss, one of my favorite authors.

 This book had changed my life.